hsherl/hsherl.github.io/content/supervisions/ethics.md

 Further reading:

 - Dougherty, 'Rational Numbers: A Non-Consequentialist Explanation Of Why You Should Save The Many And Not The Few'
 - Fried, 'Can Contractualism Save Us from Aggregation?'
-The Journal of Ethics
 - Hirose, 'Saving the Greater Number Without Combining Claims'
 - Otsuka, 'Saving Lives, Moral Theory, and the Claims of Individuals'